- Professor at the University of California, Santa Cruz

 But Aptheker’s Buddhism is not about compassion; it is about narcissism, the endless embrace of the self-justifying self.
 When Aptheker took the five vows of a bohisattva, she noted that these enjoined her not to kill, not to steal, to avoid sexual misconduct, to avoid telling lies, and to avoid drugs and alcohol.
 She took the vows without realizing how hard they would be to keep, a difficulty that eventually led her to this reflection: “I finally realized that the oath[s] like the precepts and perfections was not about having an objective standard by which to judge one’s actions; rather, it was about having an internal standard for one’s own motivations.”
 In other words, good intentions are enough.

 Aptheker has never shed her unfailing opposition to U.S. military intervention.
-Appearing at an April 2003 UCSC faculty teach-in against the Iraq war, she proclaimed: “This war in Iraq is an obscenity.”
+Appearing at an April 2003 UCSC faculty teach-in against the Iraq war, she proclaimed: “This war in Iraq is an obscenity.
+We are being lied to systematically by the media, the government, the press, and the president.”
 She also claimed to see similarities between the political strategies of the United States under George W. Bush and those of Nazi-era Germany: “We should make no mistake between the kinds of diplomacy Hitler’s regime engaged in during the 1930s and the kinds of diplomacy the Bush administration has engaged in.
 There are direct parallels, and it’s very frightening.”

 For more information on Bettina Aptheker, click here.